nodejs/community-committee/GOVERNANCE.md

 # Node.js Community Committee (CC) Governance

-The Node.js Community Committee initiatives are governeded by its Collaborators, including the Community Commitee (CC) which is responsible for high-level guidance of the initiatives.
+The Node.js Community Committee initiatives are governed by its Collaborators, including the Community Commitee (CC) which is responsible for high-level guidance of the initiatives.